 2. Google’s Productivity Suite

 Google’s productivity suite is another worthy addition to your digital arsenal, especially if you regularly collaborate with your fellow colleagues.
 For starters, all of its products are free and seamlessly sync across each other so that you can effortlessly move data across.

 Whether you need to create presentations or simply jot down your tasks for the day, Google has an app for it such as Google Docs, Google Keep, Google Sheets, and more.
 Google also offers niche apps like the Science Journal, which lets users quickly log results and observations from their experiments.

 Having dozens of pending to-dos is an unavoidable part of your student phase.
 To ensure you have a proper schedule in place to deal with them, we recommend trying TickTick.

-TickTick is a task management app which comes with a host of tools that enable you to plan all your work without any hassles.
+TickTick is more than a task management app.
+It’s an all-in-one productivity solution which comes with a host of tools that enable you to plan all your work without any hassles.
 You can build lists for specific purposes, add notes or sub-tasks to individual entries, and even collaborate with others.

 Plus, the app has location-based reminders if you often forget to pick up milk from the store.
 What’s more, TickTick houses a bunch of other handy features like a Pomodoro timer and a habit tracker.

 Smartphones can be a double-edged sword.
 On the one hand, they can assist you in reaching your goals quicker.
 But they can also be a significant distraction if you’re not careful.